 Yes, but your dentist will probably tell you to wait to eat until your teeth and gums are no longer numb.
 Most of the time, it takes a 30min to one hour, which is enough time for your temporary filling to harden properly.

-What To Eat After Root Canal?
+What Can You Eat After A Root Canal

-If you’re wondering what foods to eat after a root canal therapy, don’t worry, we’ve got you covered.
+If you’re wondering what foods to eat after root canal therapy, don’t worry, we’ve got you covered.
 Check out these tasty, easy-to-eat foods that can make you feel better and help you heal:

 - Healthy breakfast: Smoothie, pancakes, omelette or yogurt.